Tokyo Ska Paradise Orchestra: 2010s

 2010 saw the release of World Ska Symphony, featuring guest vocals from Tamio Okuda, Crystal Kay, and Kazuyoshi Saito.

 They played at Vive Latino Festival in Mexico City in April 2011.
 This was their first show in Latin America.
 They played at Coachella in California on April 12, 2013.

 In 2014, the band celebrated their 25th anniversary.
 For the release of Ska Me Forever, the album featured guest vocals from 10-Feet, MONGOL800, and Asian Kung-Fu Generation.

-In October 2014 the band released Ska Me Forever Mexican Edition, edited by "Casete", which includes a CD bonus with 2 special songs for Mexican fans: "Cielito Lindo" and an arrangement of "Cafe Tacvba" hit "Eres".
-Also, they played a show in Mexico City to promote this edition, gathering more than 6,000 people, being their most successful single show in America.
+In October 2014, the band released Ska Me Forever Mexican Edition, edited by "Casete", which includes a CD bonus with 2 special songs: "Cielito Lindo" and an arrangement of "Cafe Tacvba" hit "Eres".
+They also played a show in Mexico City to promote this edition for more than 6,000 people, making it their highest attended solo concert in North America.

 In 2020, the band composed and performed the opening and ending songs for the Tokusatsu series, Kamen Rider Saber.